-Not all wedding dresses are created equal and some are more difficult to dance in than others.
-Know what your dress can do before you attempt to bust a move, so you don’t break more than the dancefloor.
+Not all wedding dresses are created equal—and some are more difficult to dance and twirl in than others.
+Know what your dress can do before you attempt to bust a move, so you don’t break more than the dance floor.

 If you love to dance, pay special attention to how your bridal gown will affect your moves.
 The dress’s silhouette, sleeves (or lack thereof), and the train length will influence your ability to dance the most.
 If you are planning a choreographed first dance, be sure to tell your choreographer if there are any movements you won’t be able to master based on the style and fit of your dress.

 While you won’t be able to run a dress rehearsal of your first dance, unless you buck tradition and are willing to let your fiancé see you in your dress before the big day, you can still practice in it.
-When you’re at your final fittings, attempt any choreography you plan on doing on the day of to the best of your ability to ensure your dress can handle it.
+When you’re at your final fittings, attempt any choreography you plan on doing on the day of (to the best of your ability) to ensure your dress can handle the moves.
 It’s better to risk popping a seam or letting a button fly when your seamstress is right there to fix it than it is on your wedding day.
+And if you're taking wedding dance lessons, consider wearing a dress in a similar silhouette and length to your next lesson to get a real feel for how things will move on your wedding day.

 It’s also important that the hemline is short enough, so you won’t be tripping over your dress on the dance floor.
 Take steps forward, side to side, and backward while at your fitting, both with and without a bustle, to make sure you can not only dance, but also get around in your gown.
 If you can’t walk with ease, have your seamstress raise the hemline up a bit.

 Practicing the first dance isn’t only important before the big day.
-If you can, sneak away during cocktail hour, once you and your partner have already seen each other (and are married!), to practice one last time.
+If you can, sneak away during cocktail hour, once you and your partner have already seen each other (and are married!), to practice one last time before you dance to your favorite wedding songs.
 Ditch any moves that could potentially damage the dress and remind your spouse not to step on it.

 Dancing in a wedding dress can be difficult, which is a very valid excuse for an outfit change.
 You wouldn’t be the first bride to swap her beaded heels for Chuck Taylor’s or her ball gown for a mini dress, and you definitely won’t be the last.